ReflectAI-Journal/ReflectAI/replit.md

 ReflectAI is a full-stack journaling application that combines personal reflection with AI-powered insights.
 The application helps users maintain consistent journaling habits while providing thoughtful analysis and guidance through various AI personalities.
 It features journal entries, goal tracking, emotional analytics, and different AI conversation modes including philosophical discussions.

+**Recent Update**: All Firebase authentication components have been removed and replaced with a simple authentication system using localStorage for demo purposes.
+The application now uses Appwrite environment variables for future authentication integration.

 ## System Architecture

 ### Frontend Architecture